 - Apps that only recommend Kegels.
 Contrary to popular belief, Kegels aren’t the only solution to pelvic floor dysfunction and, depending on the state of your pelvic floor, they can be more harmful than helpful.

-- Apps that harp on hydration.
-There’s nothing wrong with upping your awareness around liquid intake, but apps like Pee & See that are focused solely on reminding you to hydrate (yes, that’s a thing) can actually worsen conditions like urge incontinence by encouraging you to pee more frequently than necessary.
+- Apps that only focus on hydration.
+There’s nothing wrong with upping your awareness around how much (or little) you’re drinking everyday, but apps like Pee & See that focus solely on reminding you to hydrate can worsen conditions like urge incontinence by encouraging you to pee more frequently than necessary.

-Visually, it won’t give you the warm & fuzzies like BWOM, but Vesica does provide a super organized, clean, and streamlined way to keep track of your ins and outs.
-The app’s design is based on the paper voiding diary that inspired the ICIQ (International Consultation on Incontinence Questionnaire), which is a long-winded way of saying that it’s more than credible.
-Of all the apps I investigated, Vesica is also the one that best balances a user-friendly interface with legitimately useful tools for tracking your bladder.
-With Vesica you can:
+Visually, it won’t give you the warm and fuzzies like B-wom, but Vesica does provide a super organized, clean, and streamlined way to keep track of your bodily functions.
+The app’s design is based on the paper voiding diary that inspired the ICIQ (International Consultation on Incontinence Questionnaire) and, of all the apps out there, Vesica is also the one that best balances a user-friendly interface with legitimately useful tools for tracking your bladder.
+With Vesica, you can:

 - Catalogue every drink, including type and measurement

 - Document your output (including measured voiding, unexpected leaks, and those frustrating times when you just can’t get your bod to relax when you’re on the toilet)

 - Easily identify bladder sensations from a pre-set list, with options like “did not need to go, went just in case” and “had urgency but got to the toilet before leaking.”

 If you’re looking for an easy-to-use, autopilot diary to quickly record all your (intentional or accidental) bathroom breaks, this app is your new best friend.
 Bonus feature: you can export and email PDFs of your diary, so if you’re working with a pelvic floor therapist the app immediately streamlines your communication.